 Family/school engagement with Liberian students

-Greetings vary by location and ethnic groups.
-Many Liberians greet by giving a basic handshake.
+Greetings vary by location and ethnic group.
+Many Liberians greet others by giving a basic handshake.
 It is common to stretch out one or two hands, shake warmly, and then hug.
 Only shake hands with people in the same age group.
-For many ethnic groups, young people must bow slightly at the knees when greeting an elderly.
+For many ethnic groups, young people must bow slightly at the knees when greeting the elderly.

 Public displays of affection are taboo between men and women.
 However, people of the same gender may hold hands as a sign of friendship.
 When joining a small group, people apologize for disrupting the discussion and proceed to shake hands with everyone in the group.